GNOME/gtk/docs/reference/gtk/gtk4-image-tool.rst

 ``--undecorated``

   Removes window decorations.
 This is meant for rendering of exactly the animation without any titlebar.

+``--size=SIZE``

+  Show the animation at the given size.

 Compare
 ^^^^^^^